seladb/PcapPlusPlus/README.md

 1. First make sure PcapPlusPlus is configured and compiles successfully
 2. All you need is under the **Dist/** directory.
 You can find the PcapPlusPlus libraries, header files, code examples and helpful makefiles
 3. In order to compile your application with PcapPlusPlus libraries you should use the makefiles under the **mk/** directory.
 There are 2 makefiles there:
-  1. *platform.mk* - contains mainly platform-dependent variables such as MinGW and WinPcap directory in Windows, binary files extensions (.lib/.exe for Windows, .a/none for Linux), compile utilities names (g++/g++.exe, ar/ar.exe), etc.
+  1. *platform.mk* - contains mainly platform-dependent variables such as MinGW and WinPcap directory in Windows, binary files extensions (.lib/.exe for Windows, .a/none for Linux and Mac OS X), compile utilities names (g++/g++.exe, ar/ar.exe), etc.
   2. *PcapPlusPlus.mk* - contains variables that encapsulate all you need in order to compile your application with PcapPlusPlus:
     1. *PCAPPP_INCLUDES* - all includes needed
     2. *PCAPPP_LIBS_DIR* - location of all libraries needed for compiling and linking with PcapPlusPlus